 St. Jude Children’s Research Hospital is a premier basic science research center and one of the largest centers in the world for research and treatment of pediatric cancers and other catastrophic diseases of children.
 The hospital’s mission is to find cures for children with catastrophic illness through research and treatment.
-The Pharmaceutical Department is a clinical and academic department within the institution.
+The Department of Pharmacy and Pharmaceutical Sciences is a clinical and academic department within the institution.
 The department’s mission is to provide the highest quality comprehensive clinical pharmaceutical care to children with catastrophic diseases, always working to integrate research findings into clinical care as quickly as possible.
 The department consists of professional, technical, and support personnel – all focused on providing care across the inpatient/outpatient continuum.

 Pharmaceutical Services Informatics (PSI) aims to implement, maintain, and optimize best-in-class medication use technology solutions and analytics for our customers in support of exceptional pharmaceutical care.
 Through collaboration with clinical staff (our customers), Quality and Patient Care, and Information Services, PSI strives to facilitate practical solutions that achieve optimal patient outcomes, workflow efficiency, and resource stewardship within the medication use process at St. Jude Children’s Research Hospital.